Skip to main content

 Twelve Apostles Stone Circle

 Twelve Apostles Stone Circle The Twelve Apostles is a stone circle near Ilkley in West Yorkshire, not to be confused by The Twelve Apostles Stone Circle located between the villages of Holywood and Newbridge, near Dumfries, Scotland.
-The circle was originally thought to have between 16 and 20 stone and has a width of 15m.
-Coordinates 53.9016, -1.809494 Dimensions The circle is about 15 metres wide, but because 15m is about 49 feet and there are stones at 8°/4° and 9° separation this may be 48/49 ft wide or 14.60m.
+The circle was originally thought to have between 16 and 20 stones and has a width of 15m.
+Coordinates 53.9016, -1.809494 Dimensions The circle is about 15 metres wide, but because 15m is about 49 feet and there are stones at 8°/4° and 9° separation, this may be 48/49 ft wide or 14.60m.
 Interpretation If the stones are paired, there are two separate stones left at an angle of 67°.
 At right angles to this line (23°) a line is drawn to the furthest west stone and angles are taken of the stones from the cross point, the pairs of stones are split 2/3 pairs.
 The following angles are achieved, and using 11 as root and 11,11 as cubed root, the following sums are achieved.
 This is then subtracted from peak obliquity in 6642 bc.
-Two stones in a pair an
+Two stones in a pair